Lecrapouille/TimedPetriNetEditor/README.md

 Thanks to the property of event graphs in which places have a single input arc and single arc, another way to represent event graphs in a more compact form, is to merge places with their unique incoming and unique out-coming arcs.
-From the figure 2, we obtain the following figure 3, which is a more compact graph but equivalent.
+From figure 2, we obtain the following figure 3, which is a more compact graph but equivalent.
 For example, the arc `P0/5/2` means the place `P0` with the duration 5 and 2 tokens.
 Note: this editor does not yet manipulate or show this compact